 For a while now, data have shown that drug use is roughly equivalent across black and white populations, but that law enforcement targets black communities at significantly higher rates than white ones1 (you don’t see much “stop and frisk” on Wall Street).
 This gives the veneer of justice—after all, those targeted have committed a crime—even though we recognize the fundamental injustice of looking the other way when people of a different color do the same.

 It’s important to recognize that this isn’t always because of racist cops—it’s easily explained by perverse incentives.
-Federal policy from the War on Drugs provides additional funding and equipment to police departments that significantly increased the number of drug arrests, so departments naturally responded by ramping up enforcement.
+Federal policy from the War on Drugs provides additional funding and equipment to police departments that significantly increase their number of drug arrests, so departments naturally responded by ramping up enforcement.
 Of course, the wealthy and politically well-connected weren’t about to tolerate police poking around their mansions’ medicine cabinets or showing up at private school parties—where illegal drugs are just as likely to be found as in public housing projects—so police naturally focus enforcement against communities with the least wealth and political power, which, due to the history of explicit racial discrimination and subordination in this country, tend to be poor and black.

 Once arrested, the criminal justice system is prejudiced against black defendants in a number of ways.
 Most obviously is with the law itself.
 For example, until the Fair Sentencing Act of 2010, sentences were 100 times harsher for possession of crack cocaine (common among black drug users) than for powder cocaine (common among whites).
 Likewise, mandatory minimum sentences—which send people to prison for long stretches even for minor or first-time offenses—tend to be much longer for “black” crimes like marijuana possession than for “white” crimes like drunk driving,2 even though the latter is far more costly to society.
 This leads black defendants to seek plea bargains rather than defend themselves in court, even when they’re not at fault.